CandiceSchramm/squad-goals/README.md

 ## Usage

 **Visit the Deployed Site link shown above!**
--You can take the survey by clicking the "Start" button on the homepage, once you've completed the survey the app will display another user who is most similar to you
+*You can take the survey by clicking the "Start" button on the homepage, once you've completed the survey the app will display another user who is most similar to you
--To view the API by clicking the "View my API" link at the bottom of the homepage -To check out my repo in case you need to by clicking "Peek at My Repo!" link at the bottom of the homepage -Y
+*To view the API by clicking the "View my API" link at the bottom of the homepage *To check out my repo in case you need to by clicking "Peek at My Repo!" link at the bottom of the homepage *If you run into issues with the API size or data within, you can reset it by clicking the "Reset all Users" link in the bottom right of the homepage

 ## Contributing